Scott Bradford: Off on a Tangent

 The Washington Post is probably best editorially characterized as center-left.
 More often than not, the Post backs Democratic Party candidates and Democratic Party causes.
 It is telling, then, that the Post’s editorial board today called for President Barack Obama (D) and the Democratic leadership in Congress to drop its universal health care plans and focus instead on fixing the federal budget.

 Why?
-The newly revised deficit estimates from the Office of Management and Budget (OMB), coming in-line with independent estimates from the Congressional Budget Office (CBO) and other analysts, have skyrocketed to an estimated $9 trillion over the next decade.
+The newly revised deficit estimates from the Office of Management and Budget (OMB), coming in-line with independent estimates from the Congressional Budget Office (CBO) and other analysts, have skyrocketed to an estimated 9 trillion dollars over the next decade.
 Like many Americans, the Post editorial board has tired of Obama’s continued claims that he ‘inherited’ massive deficits from President George W. Bush (R).
 While the statement is true on its face, the fact is that the Obama administration has continued and accelerated Bush’s reckless end-of-term spending.
 It is time for Obama to stop pointing fingers and start proposing solutions.

 As the Post aptly puts it: